syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 scheduleAppointment.RecurrenceCount = 3;
 scheduleAppointment.RecurrenceRange = RecurrenceRange.Count;

-### How to get the DateTime Collection from RRule?
+### How to get the DateTime Collection from RRULE?
-You can get the date collection of recurrence appointment from RRule of the following code.
+You can get the date collection of recurrence appointment from `RRULE` of the following code.

 {% tabs %}
 {% highlight c# %}